-Glass Technology Services Limited and the University of Leeds
+Glass Technology Services Limited

 Dina is researching different synthetic materials that could be used to fill large missing spaces in bone tissue following serious trauma or surgery.
 Currently, cadaver or animal bone material is used, but these methods often trigger autoimmune responses in recipients, delaying healing times, increasing the risk of further infection, and leading to more surgery.
 This also inevitably increases costs for the NHS.

 Using her knowledge of mechanical engineering and experience in materials science, Dina will make physiologically engineered synthetic bone that is bio-compatible with human bone tissue, providing a porous solid structure that can facilitate blood flow and cell growth without causing autoimmune responses.
 This will involve researching different alloys, as well as digitally designing implants and new surgical techniques.
 The materials she will research include titanium alloys with calcium phosphates to promote the growth of the hard-soft tissue interface and increase blood circulation in bones.